 The patch database is a portal on the ManageEngine Web site.
 It hosts the latest vulnerability database that is published after patches have been tested.
 The Patch Manager Plus server synchronizes this information periodically and scans the computers in the network to determine which patches are missing.
 The patches that are missing are installed in the computers that are missing them.

 The communication between the Patch Manager Plus server and the patch database takes place either through a proxy server or through a direct connection to the Internet.
-The required patches are downloaded from the respective vendors' Web sites and stored in the Patch Manager Plus server before deploying them to computers in the network.
+All patch related data are updated to the patch database.
+Patches that need to be installed are directly downloaded from the respective vendors' web sites and stored in the Patch Manager Plus server before deploying them to computers in the network.
 The agents copy the required patch binaries from the Patch Manager Plus server.

 The Web console of Patch Manager Plus provides a central point from where an administrator can patch all the tasks that are related to patch management.
 This console can be accessed from anywhere.
 For example, it can be accessed through a LAN, WAN and from home using the Internet or a VPN.
 Separate client installations are not required to access the Web console.